yui/yui3-gallery/src/gallery-itsaviewmodel/README.md

 ========

-This widget renderes Y.Model-instances -or just plain objects- inside the widgets contentBox.
+This View renderes automaticly Y.Model-instances -or just plain objects- inside the view's container.
 See the docs.

 Landing Page